• Skip to primary navigation

 • German chamomile

-• Ginger – An amazing essential oil for treating nausea and vomiting and especially good for anxious motion sickness.
+• Ginger – An amazing essential oil as a digestive aid and for treating nausea and vomiting and especially good for anxious motion sickness, stomach irritation, and other issues associated with digestive tract discomfort.

 • Grapefruit